For more information about our hunting safaris, don’t hesitate to reach out and contact us!

 We meet up with the Bushman again, purchase some of their traditional jewellery, hand made from ostrich egg shell, and take some more family photos, we head back with Awie to his house and meet Sonja his wife.

-She drives us back the fifty km to Hendrik and Isabel’s who then take us onto Windhoek, to our guesthouse Piccini, we arrive late in the afternoon.
+She drives us back the fifty km to Hendrik and Isabels who then take us onto Windhoek, to our guesthouse Piccini, we arrive late in the afternoon.
 The following day we start our Thimbi Thimbi Camping tour with six other people and our two local guides.
 For the next twelve days we get to see and experience the best of Namibia: Namib Desert, Solitaire, Sesriem, Walvis Bay, Swakopmund, Skeleton coast, Spitzkope, Himba Village, Etosha Game Park, Waterberg Plateau and Okahandja with its large souvenir market, then return to Windhoek and back home to Australia.
+WHAT AN EXPERIENCE!

 So, the bottom line to this story is: